rutherford-nj/www.rutherfordboronj.com/documentation/beta-vs-www.md

 Type in **www** in the "Find or create a branch..." box, then click the option to "Create branch: www".
 ![Branch Create](images/deploy/branch-create.png)

-Once you've done this, the [**Travis CI build**](https://travis-ci.org/rutherford-nj/www.rutherfordboronj.com/builds) should start and when complete, it will update www.rutherfordboronj.com.
+Once you've done this, the [**GitHub Action**](https://github.com/rutherford-nj/www.rutherfordboronj.com/actions) to deploy the site should start.
+When complete, it will update www.rutherfordboronj.com.